OctopusDeploy/docs/docs/packaging-applications/package-id.md

 ---
 title: Package ID
 description: Choose an ID for your package
 position: 2
 ---

-The combination of package ID and [version](versioning-in-octopus-deploy.md) will uniquely identify a package.
+The combination of package ID and [version number](versioning-in-octopus-deploy.md) uniquely identify a package.

 Package identifiers in Octopus follow similar rules to [NuGet](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package#choosing-a-unique-package-identifier-and-setting-the-version-number).

 They must conform to the following specification:

-1. Package IDs consist of one or more segments separated by one of the following separator characters: `-` `.` `_`.
+- Package IDs consist of one or more segments separated by one of the following separator characters: `-` `.` `_`.

-1. Segments contain only alphanumeric characters.
+- Segments contain only alphanumeric characters.

-1. Must be unique within your Octopus Deploy instance.
+- Must be unique within your Octopus Deploy instance.

 ## Best Practice

 We recommend naming your packages similar to namespaces in .NET. i.e. Pascal-cased and dot-separated.

 Recommended examples include:

 - Acme
 - Acme.Billing.Web

-Also valid examples include:
+The following examples are also valid:

 - acme
 - acme-billing.web